 At University of Maryland Medical Center, our oral and maxillofacial surgery specialists offers high-quality care for your oral or jaw-related problems, providing accurate diagnosis and a comprehensive treatment plans no matter how simple or complex your disease is.

 Our physicians are leaders in surgery as well as established researchers, national and international lecturers, and quality patient care providers.

 - Aesthetic/cosmetic facial surgery

-- Cancer of the oral cavity, jaw, face or neck
+- Cancer of the oral cavity, jaw, face, neck or thyroid

 - Cleft lip or palate deformities